Standardisation

 Independent research on the economic contribution of standards to the UK economy and businesses finds that standards boost UK productivity, kick-start innovation, and support UK domestic and international trade.

-Read a comprehensive study on the economic benefits of standards looking at economic data from 1921-2013.
+Read a comprehensive study on the contribution of standards to the UK economy, published in April 2022.
 This was commissioned by BSI and conducted by independent experts at the Centre of Economics and Business Research.

 The international standards system is independent of the European Union, the United Nations, and any other inter-governmental organisation.
 Within this system, the UK occupies a strong leadership position, as a founder of the standards organisations the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-A significant number of important international standards committees are managed by the UK.
-Through standards, British businesses, including SMEs, and British consumers shape decisions that are taken by businesses on every continent.
+The UK manages a significant number of important international standards committees.
+Through standards, British businesses, including SMEs, and British consumers shape decisions that businesses make on every continent.

 Designated standards